Building Awesome Website Content

 Quoting Matt Cutts, the head of search at Google, “Good search engine optimisation can also mean good marketing: thinking about creative ways to make a site more compelling, which can help with search engines as well as social media.
 The net result of making a great site is often greater awareness of that site on the web, which can translate into more people linking to or visiting a site.”

-In short, make good content, get found.
+In short, make good website content, get found.
 This approach is called ‘content marketing’.

 There is a huge audience out there for just about every topic you can imagine.